ogheneCodes/C-Task-Instructions-for-Bezao/README.md

-### Note: Ensure you have the required SDK to Run this Programs
+### Note: Ensure you have the required SDK to Run this Programs and the executable file is Program.cs

 *AUTHOUR*